Some Remarks on Kim-dividing in NATP Theories: Some remarks on witnesses of Kim-dividing in NATP theories

 \begin{rmk} In \cite[Proposition 3.1]{Mut22}, Mutchnik shows that in any theory, there exists a pre-independence relation which is called $\ind^{\rm CK}$, stronger than $\ind^h$, and satisfies monotonicity, full existence, and right chain condition for coheir Morley sequences over models.
 Moreover it satisfies right extension and quasi-strong finite character over models.
-But it is still not known whether $\ind^{\rm CK}$ satisfies strong right transitivity or not. \end{rmk}